Remarkable Rome holidays & city breaks 2018/2019

 Wine and Dine

 Food and drink will be a highlight of your Rome holiday.
-As well as restaurants serving traditional Roman dishes, you’ll be able to eat your way all down the length of ‘the boot’ with restaurants serving cuisine from every region of Italy.
-Wine has been produced around Rome for two millennia, so you’ll have plenty of choice: try them out at an enoteca.
+As well as restaurants serving traditional Italian dishes, you’ll be able to eat your way all down the length of ‘the boot’ with restaurants serving cuisine from every region of Italy.
+Wine has been produced around Rome for two millennia, so you’ll have ample choice: try them out at an enoteca.
 The most popular local wine is Frascati, a refreshing white that the Romans called ‘The Golden Wine’.

 Whether you want to splash out on a Michelin-starred dinner or tuck into some of the best pizza in Italy around the Piazza Navona or within sight of the Colosseum, Rome has restaurants to suit every budget.
 To eat like a Roman, you should join the locals at a bar for a coffee and a cornetto (croissant) for breakfast, enjoy a leisurely lunch on a sunny piazza, perhaps stop off for an aperitivo and some nibbles before moving on to late dinner.
 For dessert, choose your favourite flavour of gelato at one of the city’s celebrated ice-cream parlours.